Real estate agent: Real estate licensing and education

-In the United States, there are commonly two levels of real estate professionals licensed by the individual states but not by the federal government:

 Specific representation laws

 Some U.S. state real estate commissions – notably Florida's after 1992 (and extended in 2003) and Colorado's after 1994 (with changes in 2003) created the option of having no agency or fiduciary relationship between brokers and sellers or buyers.

 As noted by the South Broward Board of Realtors, Inc. in a letter to State of Florida legislative committees:

 The result was that, in 2003, Florida created a system where the default brokerage relationship had "all licensees ... operating as transaction brokers, unless a single agent or no brokerage relationship is established, in writing, with the customer" and the statute required written disclosure of the transaction brokerage relationship to the buyer or seller customer only through July 1, 2008.

 In the case of both Florida and Colorado, dual agency and sub-agency (where both listing and selling agents represent the seller) no longer exist.

 Other brokers and agents may focus on representing buyers or tenants in a real estate transaction.
 However, licensing as a broker or salesperson authorizes the licensee to legally represent parties on either side of a transaction and providing the necessary documentation for the legal transfer of real property.
 This business decision is for the licensee to decide.
 They are fines for people acting as real estate agents when not licensed by the state.

 In the United Kingdom, an estate agent is a person or business entity whose business is to market real estate on behalf of clients.
 There are significant differences between the actions, powers, obligations, and liabilities of brokers and estate agents in each country, as different countries take markedly different approaches to the marketing and selling of real property.